Logotyp Jordbruksverket

 Assessment of characteristics

-Ordinary varieties of agricultural plants and vegetables in a list of varieties have been assessed and approved for their characteristics.
+Ordinary varieties of agricultural species and vegetables in a list of varieties have been assessed and approved for their characteristics.
 This entails that the variety

 • has a unique variety denomination for the species or similar species